Pros and cons of the NHS Health Check

 By picking up hidden health problems and tackling them early, you will live longer and in better health.

-On balance, having an NHS Health Check is much safer than not having one.
+On balance, having the NHS Health Check is much safer than not having it.